william-grullon/GoLang-Guestbook/README.md

 2. Click "Sign Guestbook" to submit your message.
 3. View your message along with others on the main page.
 4. Messages are saved in your browser's local storage and will persist even if the page is refreshed.

+## Recent Updates

+- Modularized the HTML template by moving it to a separate file (`templates/template.html`).
+- Improved code maintainability and separation of concerns.

 ## License